 Complications from TVM

 Damaging side effects as a result of TVM implants are rampant.
 The FDA released a statement in 2011, asserting that side effects from the pelvic mesh are not rare.
 Complications range from mesh erosion through the vagina, pain, infection, pain during intercourse, organ perforation, bleeding, vaginal scarring/shrinkage, and emotional damages.
 Many of these complications have required hospitalization or further surgeries to repair the eroded mesh.

 The FDA also states that the most common side effect is erosion of mesh through the vagina.
-This is also the most consistently reported side effect.
+In fact, more women report mesh erosion than any other TVM side effect.
 Multiple surgeries may be necessary in some cases, and in some cases—even multiple surgeries cannot resolve the complication.
 Many women are facing debilitating side effects that may be permanent.

 Manufacturers of TVM

 The following are manufacturers of the faulty mesh:

 - American Medical Systems

 The recent vaginal mesh lawsuit settlement awarded to Wicker for $5 million was from Ethicon, a J&J company.
 The majority of TVM cases are against J&J. The company began pulling product lines off the market in 2012 after the FDA ordered them to study injury rates.
 Unfortunately, thousands of women report vaginal mesh injuries after implantation.

 J&J’s Ethicon is not the only manufacturer involved.
 Cases related to TVM inserts have increased since they first began in 2011.
 Currently, over 100,000 women filed lawsuits against the above-mentioned device manufacturers.

 Boston Scientific and Bard have also settled cases, though they continue to fight claims and defend the product.
 Both companies have set aside more than $1 billion to settle claims.